muktihari/fit/cmd/fitactivity/README.md

    We will iterate from the beginning of FIT Messages up to the desired conceal distance and for every record found, we will remove the `position_lat` and `position_long` fields.
 And also, we will update the corresponding session fields: `start_position_lat` and `start_position_long`.
 1. Conceal End Position
    We will backward-iterate from the end of the FIT messages up to the desired conceal distance and for every record found, we will remove the `position_lat` and `position_long` fields.
 And also, we will update the corresponding session fields: `end_position_lat` and `end_position_long`.

+We will remove `start_position_lat`, `start_position_long`, `end_position_lat`, and `end_position_long` fields from Laps.
+But why?
+GPS Positions saved in lap messages can be vary, user may set new lap every 500m or new lap every 1 hour for example, we don't know the exact distance for each lap.
+If user want to conceal 1km, we need to find all laps within the conceal distance and decide whether to remove it or change it with new positions, this will add complexity.
+So, let's just remove it for now, if our upload target is Strava, they don't specify positions in lap message anyway.

 ## Build or Install